chuckjaz/invariant/src/storage/Storage.md

 Determine the `:id` of the server.

-## GET /storage/sha256/:hashId
+## GET /storage/:address

-Retrieve an octent stream of the data with hash code `:hashId`, if it is in the store.
+Retrieve an octent stream of the data with hash code `:address`, if it is in the store.

 ### Required response headers